Skip to content

 Administrative Procedure 5.106

-Elgin Community College shall be in compliance with the Illinois Campus Security Act (110 ILCS 12/1 et seq.) which requires the identification of security sensitive positions and a criminal background investigation of individuals prior to employment.
+Elgin Community College shall comply with the Illinois Campus Security Act (110 ILCS 12/1 et seq.), which requires the identification of security-sensitive positions and criminal background investigations of individuals prior to employment.
 Elgin Community College has determined positions to be security sensitive based on the following: Those positions

 2. With purchasing authority

-3. Who possess alarm or master keys to campus facilities
+3. Who possesses alarm or master keys to campus facilities

 This policy includes, but is not limited to, the positions listed below.